 Day 2 Monts-Valin National Park

-For the second of the 3 day Itinerary for Saguenay Canada in Winter, visit a national park.
+For the second of the 3-day Itinerary for Saguenay, Canada, in Winter, visit its national park.
 With 154 square kilometers (59 square miles) of boreal wilderness, explore the snow-kissed woodland by snowshoe, ski or bike.
-Regardless which mode of transportation you choose, the Discovery and Visitors Centre offers equipment and guidance for your trip along with an interpretive center.
+Regardless of which mode of transportation you choose, the Discovery and Visitors Centre offers equipment and guidance for your trip along with an interpretive center.

 Monts Valin National Park is located at 360 rang Saint-Soice in Saint-Fulgence, north of Saguenay Fjord.
-Reservations are required to enter Monts Valin National Park and available 30 days in advance.
-Admission for adults only ($9.25 CAN), kids under 18 are free.
+Reservations are required to enter Monts Valin National Park and are available 30 days in advance.
+Admission for adults only ($8.31 CAN), kids under 18 are free.
 Equipment rental is extra with hourly and daily rates available.
-Snowcat Shuttle is available for an additional fee and reservations are required.
+Snowcat Shuttle is available for an additional fee, and reservations are required.
 For more information, visit the Sepaq website.

 Snow Sports in Monts-Valin

 To snowshoe the Valley of the Phantoms, visitors should reserve the Snowcat Shuttle service in advance.
 One departure during the week and two times during the weekend.
 Pack plenty of water along with a hearty lunch and snacks since none are available during the excursion.
-Dress in layers and googles are advised for snowy or windy days.
-Snow shoes available from $18 CAN a ay for rent.
+Dress in layers and goggles are advised for snowy or windy days.
+Snowshoes are available from $18.75 CAN a day for rent and reservations are required.

-Note: The guide speak in French primarily.
-Tours run from mid December until mid March.
+Note: The guide speaks in French primarily.
+Tours run from mid-December until mid-March.

 Cross Country Skiing in Monts-Valin